Fredf10/starfish_networkReduction_tmp/tasks.md

 # List of done tasks
+* Add confirmation of overwriting any networks in the working directory (Even simulation cases)  (Vinz)
+* ask questions if -d, -v is not defined!!!
+* update Main.py to be a universal interface for simulation, network creation and visualisation (Vinz)
 * Venous system
 * Update and verify the list of dependencies on Ubuntu (Jacob)
 * Fix optional initiation of venous system (Jacob)